nuuuwan/news_lk3_data/README.md

 “The special advisors will not be receiving any remuneration, and this is a voluntary position,” Herath told reporters at the first Cabinet press briefing after the president was elected.

-Consensus of the 3 member Cabinet of Ministers was also given to appoint Dr A A J Fernando as Senior Consultant of
+Consensus of the 3 member Cabinet of Ministers was also given to appoint A A J Fernando, as Senior Consultant of Economic Affairs and Finance.

 Duminda Hulangamuwa is the Country Managing Partner for Sri Lanka and The Maldives, Ernst & Young.